PRIMETIME : Limits of LLMs in Temporal Primitives: Introduction

 \subsection{Datetimes and their challenges}

+A datetime is a date and a time.
+In PRIMETIME, the same canonical datetime might appear as \texttt{May|6th,2026 11:59:59 PM} — one of the benchmark's messy representations, reflecting datetimes as they could appear in the wild rather than as prior benchmarks present them after normalization.

-A datetime is simply a date and a time combined, for example \emph{11th.february.2023 ,1:12:31} in it's natural representation.
-A first task could be the translation to the ISO-8601 standard \footnote{\url{https://www.iso.org/iso-8601-date-and-time-format.html}} which would yield \emph{2023-02-11T01:12:31}.
-A second deceptively simple task is the addition of a specific number of days, for example adding 20 days, as illustrated in figure \ref{fig:add-20-simple-example}.
-Datetimes are particularly challenging because they can be represented in millions of ways due the ordering of the components, the different representations, locales and time zones.
-The shear variety of representations means that solutions to tasks cannot be simply memorized and a minimum amount of generic translation and/or reasoning capabilities are required.
-Furthermore, arithmetic operations such as adding days are non-trivial due to the variable number of days per month and leap years.
+Datetimes are particularly challenging because they can be represented in millions of ways due to the ordering of the components, component presence or absence, the different representations, locales and time zones.
+The sheer variety of surface forms means that solutions to tasks cannot be simply memorized and a minimum amount of generic translation and/or reasoning capabilities is required.
+Furthermore, datetime operations such as adding days are non-trivial due to the variable number of days per month and leap years.

-\subsection{Contributions}

-Our primary contribution is the release of a high-quality, publicly available benchmark on datetimes which involves translation and multi-step reasoning in the datetime domain.
+A first primitive task is the \emph{Translation} from a surface form to the ISO-8601 standard\footnote{\url{https://www.iso.org/iso-8601-date-and-time-format.html}} which would yield \emph{2026-05-06T23:59:59} for the above example.
+A second, deceptively simple task is \emph{Add-250}, the addition of a specific number of days, e.g., 250 days.
+Although datetime arithmetic is trivial in any programming language, the LLM's ability to perform it internally matters for composed tasks like event planning: handling the arithmetic step inside the model avoids the operational overhead and cost of routing to external tooling for what is, in isolation, a one-line computation.

+A third task, \emph{Event Planning}, evaluates both skills jointly in a conversational setting, where users pose planning questions such as ``I need 250 days to prepare for an event on 11th.february.2023 ,1:12:31.
+If I start on 15th.july.2022 ,1:12:31, will I be ready in time?''
+Such queries latently require datetime translation, date addition, and a comparison, composing multiple operations in a single query.

+\section{Contributions}